Dr. Richard J. DioGuardi

 DioGuardi, R.J.
 (2008).
 Getting ahead on the early career super-highway.
 NYSPA Notebook, 20(3),20-21.

-Phelps (Ed.), Chronic health-related disorders in children: Collaborative medical and
+.
+In L. Phelps (Ed.), Chronic health-related disorders in children: Collaborative

-oriented contingencies for disruptive behavior.
-Journal of Applied School Psychology, 20, 79-101.
+of group-oriented contingencies for disruptive behavior.
+Journal of Applied School

-and inflated self-appraisals promote aggression?
-(Doctoral dissertation, St. John’s University, 2003).
+unstable, and inflated self-appraisals promote aggression?
+(Doctoral dissertation, St. John’s

 Presentations